-I’m a PhD candidate in Sociology at the Tbilisi State University, Georgia.
+I’m an associate professor of Sociology at Tbilisi State University, where I completed my PhD in 2018.
 I earned my masters degree in Social Policy Analysis from the Catholic University of Leuven (Belgium) and have been a research fellow at King’s College London (UK) while working on my doctoral thesis.

-Currently I teach courses on European Employment Policy, Social Policy & Welfare models in the EU, and Sociology of Economics & Labour at number of Georgian Universities (Tbilisi State University, Georgian-American University, Georgian Institute of Public Affairs).
+Currently I teach courses on European Employment Policy, Social Policy & Welfare models in the EU, and Sociology of Economics & Labour at different Georgian Universities.
 Apart from academic life I work as an independent consultant with the EU, the World Bank and the European Training Foundation on various topics related to employment policy, skills anticipation, labour market analysis and so forth.

 I occasionally write blogs here about my ongoing projects/research.